klekwedge/cv/cv.md

 [LinkedIn](https://www.linkedin.com/in/andrey-antonov-198197226/)

 ## Brief information about myself:
-My goal in this course is to gain all the necessary knowledge to successfully complete the RS-School (JS / FRONT-END) core course.
-I really enjoy doing site layout, thinking over the general structure of HTML markup, constantly learning something new and constantly improving my skills in the field of website creation.
-At the moment, I have no work experience.
+SPbPU student majoring in "System Analysis and Control", specialization "Theory and Mathematical Methods of System Analysis and Control in Technical, Economic and Social Systems" 2nd year student.

-My strengths: efficiency, punctuality, teamwork, responsibility, dedication, learning.
+I am interested in frontend development and I want to develop and work in this area.
+I enjoy designing websites, thinking about the overall structure of HTML markup, adding interactivity to website interfaces, constantly learning new things and constantly improving my skills in web development.

 ## Skills:
 * HTML5, CSS3 basics